vohai2003/hdp_data_tutorials/tutorials/cda/building-a-sentiment-analysis-application/tutorial-4.md

 ## Introduction

-Our next objective is to **load the tweet data** that NiFi stored in HDFS into Spark.
+Our next objective is to **load the tweet data** that is currently in HDFS into Spark.
 We will **clean the records** to prevent bias in the model.
 We will **label our data**, so later our model that we create in next phase of development will be able to learn between happy and sad.
 We will **transform the data** into a feature vector (feature array) since Gradient Boosting model expects that format for the input.

 ## Prerequisites